 We listened to traveler feedback and have changed the Pre-trip extension from Palermo to Taormina for this vacation last year.
 You’ll have 2 nights to enjoy Taormina, with its incredible views ranging from its blue waters, the Etna volcano, the bay and rocks, and the little isle of Isola Bella.
 Take some time to stroll along the Corso Umberto with its classical music cafés, pastry shops and monuments left from the Arabs and Normans—like its gothic and baroque buildings.
 The tour ends in Syracuse and VBT offers a 2 night extension in the historic city.
 One VBT traveler advised “don’t skip the post-trip in Syracuse.
 It’s a delightfully sized, walkable city with our hotel on the island portion called Ortigia.
 If you’re up for a great walk there are miles of paths along the coast with a shipwreck along the way and views of Mt.
 Etna.”

 The Local Cuisine

 The region has a long history of producing a variety of noted cuisines and wines due to the diversity in cultural history and perfect climate—we’ve even heard some refer to the region as “God’s Kitchen”.
-We’ve added a new lunch at a local farm in Ognina, where we’ll picnic on the private grounds of a local family and learn about the native cherry tomatoes or ‘pomodoro Pachino’—which take their name from the nearby town of Pachino, where they were grown for the first time.
+Travelers will get to enjoy an included lunch at a family-run farm in Ognina, where we’ll picnic on the private grounds and learn about the native cherry tomatoes or ‘pomodoro Pachino’—which take their name from the nearby town of Pachino.
 Also included on this tour are stops at a Masserie, a local farm that prepares delicious pizza and empanadas, and an exclusive tour of the Antica Dolceria Bonajuto chocolate factory—which has processed cocoa seeds according to old Aztecan techniques since the late 1800’s.
 While staying in Noto we’ll pick borage, wild fennel, lemons and oranges on our hotel’s estate, and then take them to the kitchen to prepare a Sicilian recipe under the guidance of our chef.
-“The food and eating establishments VBT selected were beyond description and always served fresh and outstanding food,” said a VBT traveler after returning from a trip last May.
+“The food and eating establishments VBT selected were beyond description and always served fresh and outstanding food,” said a VBT traveler after returning from their trip.